 About the competition

-The enterprise team will be available to offer feedback and advice throughout the competition.
+The Flare competition is split into three rounds.
+The enterprise team will be available to offer feedback and advice at each stage of the competition.

-- Step 2 – write a Business Model Canvas for your idea
+- Round 2 – write a Business Model Canvas for your idea

-- Step 3 – finalists only – present a short elevator pitch to a panel of judges, followed by a question and answer session.
+- Round 3 – finalists only – present a short elevator pitch to a panel of judges, followed by a question and answer session.